For many people today, there is no worse company than Monsanto. In their view, it is the face of corporate evil.

 The original and intended meaning of the word, he notes, is “the good news of the gospel and the life-transforming power of Jesus.”

-Created as a counter to the dour fundamentalism of the early 20th century, evangelicalism was a movement of “theological conservatives who smiled, engaged the culture, and were happy to share their faith.”
+Created as a counter to the dour fundamentalism of the early 20th century, evangelicalism was a movement of “theological conservatives who smiled, engaged the culture, and were happy to share their faith,” he says.

 But all that has changed today.

-These days, evangelicals in that country are the scolds, known for their angry criticism of the culture—like getting angry over the lack of a “Merry Christmas” on a Starbucks cup.
+These days, evangelicals in that country are the scolds, known for their angry criticism of the culture—like getting upset over the lack of a “Merry Christmas” on a Starbucks cup.

 But the worst thing is how American evangelicalism has become synonymous with the Republican Party, and for how they supported Donald Trump in the last presidential election.